Setting Bail in a Van Nuys DUI Case

-As far as the felony DUI’s go, those are arraigned in Division 100, which is on the third floor of the Van Nuys courthouse.
-Most of those bails are set at $100,000.00, but if the injury is really not that bad – in other words it's just soft tissue injuries – a lot of times we can get the bail reduced from $100,000.00 down to something more reasonable.
-Again, depending on the facts and circumstances of the case and also depending on what your criminal record looks like.
+As far as the felony DUIs go, those are arraigned in Division 100, on the third floor of the Van Nuys Courthouse.
+Most of those bails are set at $100,000.00, but if the injury is not that bad – in other words, it's just soft tissue injuries – we can often get the bail reduced from $100,000.00 down to something more reasonable.
+Again, depending on the facts and circumstances of the case and what your criminal record looks like.

 What Does A Resolution Look Like in a Van Nuys DUI Case?

-Other things that you can get as a punishment would be community service, Caltrans, the VIP program which is a one-day seminar put on by Mothers Against Drunk Driving.
+Other things that you can get as a punishment would be community service, Caltrans, the VIP program, a one-day seminar put on by Mothers Against Drunk Driving.
 They can also have you do the hospital and morgue program, and of course, jail is available on a first offense up to six months in the county jail.

-They take these cases seriously because you're driving with a very heavy vehicle and you have the ability to injure or even kill people.
-So, once you start using alcohol and driving, that's when the courts feel like they need to get involved – take the bull by the horns – and punish you and put in precautionary measures against you so that you can't hurt anybody or yourself in the future.
+They take these cases seriously because you're driving with a very heavy vehicle, and you can injure or even kill people.
+So, once you start using alcohol and driving, that's when the courts feel like they need to get involved – take the bull by the horns – and punish you and put in preventive measures against you so that you can't hurt anybody or yourself in the future.

-What Is Your Best Strategy Moving Forward If You Have A Van Nuys DUI Case?
+Best Strategy If You Have A DUI Case

-Obviously, you want to get an attorney who knows the courthouse, the prosecutors and the judges.
-I pride myself in having handled thousands of DUI cases in the Van Nuys courthouse over the course of the last twenty-five years, and I’ve developed relationships with prosecutors, judges and court staff, which I think is important in getting the best possible resolution as far as a DUI case goes in the Van Nuys courthouse.
-Some of the big things that need to be done are, we need to get a strategy together.
-So, we sit down and talk in a frank manner about your case and what can be done, what we should be shooting for and whether or not it's a case that can be defended or whether or not it's a case where a lesser charge is appropriate, or whether it's a case for really doing damage control in trying to keep you out of jail and keep you from receiving some of the worse punishments that are available for a DUI case.
+One of the big things that need to be done is to get a strategy together.
+So, we sit down and talk in a frank manner about your case and what can be done, what we should be shooting for and whether or not it's a case that can be defended, or whether or not it's a case where a lesser charge is appropriate, or whether it's a case for really doing damage control in trying to keep you out of jail and keep you from receiving some of the worse punishments that are available for a DUI case.

-If you have a DUI case in Van Nuys court, you want to get the best resolution.
-You want to make the best decision and the way you do that is to hire the best attorney – someone who has done these cases before, knows the prosecutors, knows the location, knows the judge's tendencies and knows what it takes to get you a result that you're happy with under the circumstances of your Van Nuys DUI case.
+If you have a DUI case, you want to get the best resolution.
+You want to make the best decision, and the way you do that is to hire the best attorney – someone who has done these cases before, knows the prosecutors, knows the location, knows the judge's tendencies, and knows what it takes to get you a result that you're happy with under the circumstances of your DUI case.